aniket07-git/chat-with-webpage/README.md

 - Chat history is automatically saved per URL using localStorage.
 - When you return to a URL, your previous conversation is restored.
 - You can clear the chat history for a URL using the "Clear History" button.
+- **Suggested Questions:** When you load a URL, the app fetches and displays suggested questions based on the page content.
+Click a suggestion to fill it into the chat input.

 ### Chrome Extension